19 Best Pilot Watches For The Aviation Enthusiast

 Source - Longines

-As the provider of instruments for many of aviations greatest achievements throughout the 1920s and 30s, like supplying instruments to aviator Elinor Smith as she set a women's world record for height in 1931, and working with Walter Mittelholzer to become the first to fly over Mount Kilimanjaro in 1930.
+As the provider of instruments for many of aviation's greatest achievements throughout the 1920s and 30s, they supplied instruments to Elinor Smith and worked with Walter Mittelholzer to become the first person to fly over Mount Kilimanjaro in 1930.

-So, what does the sterling Longines Spirit Flyback have in store for us?
+So, what does this pilot watch have in store for us?

-Small-timepiece purists, please turn away for a split-second.
-The models come in at 42mm x 17mm of two-tone yellow gold and stainless steel.
-Yes, this is exceptionally thick, even topping the prominent dive watch, the Rolex Sea-Dweller 16600 with a thickness of 15mm.
+At 42mm x 17mm of two-tone yellow gold and stainless steel, this is exceptionally thick, even topping the prominent dive watch, the Rolex Sea-Dweller 16600 with a thickness of 15mm.

-Yep, maybe a statement piece for the boardroom, or an ideal accompaniment for that business flight.
-It doesn’t quite make our best dress watches list!
+Yep, maybe a statement piece for the boardroom, or an ideal accompaniment for that business flight, but it doesn’t quite make our best dress watches list!

 On the bi-directional bezel, this has a black ceramic insert that allows the yellow gold markers to clearly stand out, alongside a yellow gold ridged edge for easy manipulation.